kfs214/chigusa-iro/README.md

 ## purpose

-pick post(s) from wordpress
+pick post(s) from wordpress.

 ## how to use

 ### random

 `random` function is to pick N posts randomly.\
-It will return an array of posts
+It will return an array of posts.

 #### request sample